Snowflake Azure PrivateLink Implementation Runbook

 SELECT SYSTEM$GET_PRIVATELINK_CONFIG();

 You need the Azure Private Endpoint resource ID and an Azure access token.
-From Azure CLI:
+First, get the resource ID and token from Azure CLI:

 USE ROLE ACCOUNTADMIN;